Breuk-AI/wordpress-mcp/FUN_FACTS.md

 ## 🏆 Record Breakers

 ### Fastest Implementation
-**2 hours** - From "this AI Engine MCP isn't working" to "let's build our own" to working prototype
+**2 hours** - From "this existing solution isn't working" to "let's build our own" to working prototype

 ### Most Emotional Commit
 ```